 - Implementing automation technology can be expensive, with upfront costs that may take time to recoup through increased efficiency or reduced labor costs.

 Fully Automated McDonald’s is a concept that is changing the face of fast food as we know it.
-While there are concerns about the impact of automation on jobs in the industry, the benefits of faster, more efficient, and more convenient fast food cannot be overlooked.
+Despite concerns regarding automation’s impact on industry jobs, it’s important not to overlook the benefits of faster, more efficient, and convenient fast food.
 Whether you’re a fan of fast food or not, there is no denying that Fully Automated McDonald’s is a fascinating glimpse into the future of the industry.